micanogueira/micanogueira.github.io/content/timeline/New_Discipline.md

   name: "Micaelle Nogueira"
 date: 2010-03-15
 title: Started teaching a new discipline
-eventname: Teaching Assistant
+eventName: Teaching Assistant
-eventlocation: Brazil
+eventLocation: Brazil
 ---

 ## New semester, more knowledge to share